Can you get a mortgage without a structural warranty?

 Conclusion

 In conclusion, a structural warranty is an important investment for anyone building or converting a new home.
 It provides complete protection against defects in design, workmanship, and materials for 10 years, ensuring financial security and peace of mind.
 Unlike a Professional Consultant’s Certificate (PCC), a structural warranty does not require proving negligence to make a claim, making the process faster and more efficient.
 Mortgage lenders often prefer properties with a structural warranty, which can result in better loan terms and rates.
 Additionally, the warranty’s transferability adds value to the property, enhancing its resale potential.
+Understanding the coverage of your warranty can prevent unexpected issues arising in the future.
 Overall, securing a structural warranty is a prudent step for both new homeowners and those looking to secure promising mortgage options.

 Frequently Asked Questions